userapp-io/userapp-android/README.md

 UserApp SDK for Android
 =======================

-This SDK adds user authentication and management to your app with [UserApp](https://www.userapp.io).
+This SDK adds user authentication and management to your Android app with [UserApp](https://www.userapp.io).
 Then easily integrate your users with MailChimp, SendGrid, Mixpanel, etc. with just one click.

 **Android Min SDK Version:** 11
 **Android Target SDK Version:** 19